 So, given that ADHD can create obstacles to school success, how do you tackle those obstacles?
 One place to start is trying to structure your child’s school setting so that it is more advantageous for his learning.
 This can be done through accommodations and supports.

-For ADHD kids in public school, the jurisdiction where you live largely determines the amount of individual accommodations and supports available.
+For ADHD kids in public school, the jurisdiction where you live largely determines the number of individual accommodations and supports available.
 But, in theory, federal law provides a minimum floor.

 Legal Rights At School